anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Fear grows in darkness; if you think there's a bogeyman around, turn on the light.
+Quote: Better than a thousand hollow words, is one word that brings peace.

-By: Dorothy Thompson
+By: The Buddha